 IntelligentIntelligence including verbal, visual, spatial, mathematical, logical, social and emotional intelligence.
 Some leadership roles may focus on a particular type of intelligence.
 For example, a leadership role in nursing that requires social, emotional and verbal intelligence.

-Self-DirectingAn ability to find direction on your own.An individual with high ethical standards and the character strength to uphold these standards.The bravery to take calculated risks in an environment of ambiguity and change.
+Self-DirectingAn ability to find direction on your own.character strength to uphold these standards.calculated risks in an environment of ambiguity and change.

 CompetitiveAn intense motivation to win and willingness to make sacrifices to do what is required to win.

 StrategicThe ability to develop and execute long term strategic plans as opposed to being stuck in a reactive or tactical mode.

 CandidAn openness and directness in communication.
 For example, the ability to criticise.

 ConsistentLeaders provide stability to a group such as a consistent long term strategy.